mulanga-sibeli/mulanga-sibeli/README.md

 # Mulanga Sibeli

-Big Data Analytics (Data Science) student at the University of the Witwatersrand.

 Currently:
++ Software engineer at retro-rabbit (contracted under standardbank).
++ Big Data Analytics (Data Science) student at the University of the Witwatersrand.
-+ lead for the Google Student Developer Club at the University of the Witwatersrand.
++ Lead for the Google Student Developer Club at the University of the Witwatersrand.
-+ software engineerat retro-rabbit (contracted under standardbank).

 Interests include:

-Software Development.
+Software Engineering.
-Data Analysis/Data Science.
+Data Science.
-Internet of Things (IoT).

 ## Contact Info
 email: s.mulanga@outlook.com
 cell: 0813417609